eelwk/split-wav-custom-segments/README.md

 # split-wav-custom-segments
-Split a wav file into custom segments
+Split a wav file into custom segments usin nAudio.

 This sample comes with two files to test with: